Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

-**The Azure Health Data & AI Blueprint offers a turn-key deployment of an Azure PaaS solution to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
+**The Azure Health Data & AI Blueprint offers a turn-key deployment of an Azure PaaS solution to demonstrate how to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**